DevelopingDavid/pokedex/README.md

 launch in your browser: ```$ npm start ```

 ## Future Development and Extensions Notes:

-- Fully keyboard navigation on note (ie. ability to press `Enter` to get to next line) \
-- Add drag and drop functionality for notes \
-- Add ability to search notes \
+- Add ability to Add favorite Pokemon and view favorites
-- Add ability to upload files or pictures to notes
+- Add ability to search Pokemon through Name and Type

 ### Technologies Used
 TrapperKeeper was built using: